sigoden/argc/README.md

 Argc will do the following for us:

-1. Extract flag/option/subcommand definitions from comments
+1. Extract flag/option/subcommand definitions from comments.
-2. Parse command line arguments
+2. Parse command line arguments according to the definition.
-3. If arguments are invalid, output error message or help information
+3. If arguments are invalid, output error message or help information.
 4. If everything is ok, output parsed variables.
-5. If there is a subcommand, call the function related to the subcommand
+5. If there is a subcommand, call the subcommand function.

-We can easily access the corresponding flags/options/arguments through their associated variables.
+We can directly use variables corresponding to flags/options/positional parameters.

-Comments matching `# @<name> [args...]` are comment tags. `argc` parses comment tags to get the definition of cli.
+`# @<name> [args...]` are comment tags. `argc` parses comment tags to get the definition of cli.

 ### @cmd